 Check outdoor coil

 The cold winter months can also be busy for professional heating contractors.
-Two very good reasons for having a professional check your unit before
+Two very good reasons for having a professional check your

-comfortable during the coldest days.
+and keep you comfortable during the coldest days.

 A seasonal check-up should include the following items for gas or heating unit: